-The Company has an Audit and Risk Committee comprised of Dr Trevor Davenport, as the Chairperson of the Committee, together with David Tang and Andrew Scott.
-The duties of the Audit and Risk Committee include the review of the accounting principles, policies and practices adopted in preparing the financial statements, internal control and risk management processes and the review of the Company's financial results.
+The Company has an Audit and Risk Committee comprised of Andrew Scott.
+The duties of the Audit and Risk Committee include the review of the policies accounting principles, and practices adopted in preparing the financial statements, internal control and risk management processes and the review of the Company's financial results.
 The Audit and Risk Committee considers the need for an internal audit function. reviews the risk management policies and procedures and is responsible for ensuring that adequate insurance cover is in place for identifiable risks.